buraksekili/tyk-docs/tyk-docs/content/getting-started/key-concepts/grpc-proxy.md

 For those scenarios that you want to connect 2 services that call each other or just need an insecure connection you can use h2c (that is the non-TLS version of HTTP/2).
 Tyk supports h2c, this can be enabled at api level by setting `h2c` as protocol in the address of the gRPC server (`target_url`) e.g: `h2c://my-grpc-server.com`.

 #### gRPC streaming
-Tyk supports gRPC streaming, it only requires to set a low value for `flush_interval`, a low flush interval is required in order to forward data to the downstream as soon as the upstream replies.
+Tyk supports all kind of gRPC streaming (client streaming, server streaming and bidirectional streaming), it only requires to set a low value for `flush_interval`, a low flush interval is required in order to forward data to the downstream as soon as the upstream replies.
 A high flush interval would delay the communication.
-We recommend the lowest possible value: 1 (1 millisecond), you can set this value in the gateway config `http_server_options.flush_interval`
+We recommend the lowest possible value: 1 (1 millisecond), you can set this value in the gateway config `http_server_options.flush_interval`.

 ### Mutual Authentication
 Tyk supports Mutual Authentication in gRPC.
 See [Mutual TLS](/docs/basic-config-and-security/security/tls-and-ssl/mutual-tls/) to configure Mutual Authentication in Tyk.